 Embassy 1 Theatre

 In 1929 the Embassy Theatre was taken over by Guild Enterprises, and on November 1, 1929, it became the first movie theatre in the United States to operate as an all newsreel theatre, renamed Embassy Newsreel Theatre.
 In 1949 it became a first run movie theatre again, operated by Liggett-Florin Booking Service.
 Later renamed New Embassy 46th Street Theatre on August 13, 1968 the World Premiere of “Targets” starring Boris Karloff was held at the New Embassy 46th Street Theatre.
 It was finally renamed Embassy 1 Theatre (the nearby former Mayfair/DeMille Theatre had been renamed Embassy 2, 3, 4 Theatre).

 In 1987, the interior of the Embassy 1 Theatre was designated by the New York City Landmarks Preservation Commission.

-The Embassy 1 Theatre was closed as a cinema in 1997.
+The Embassy 1 Theatre was closed as a cinema on December 11, 1997.
 Renovations were carried out and it reopened in 1998 as the Times Square Visitors Center.
 Sadly this closed in June 2014.
 In November 2019 it was reopened as a sports store dedicated to soccer(football).

 Just login to your account and subscribe to this theater.

 Recent comments (view all 126 comments)

 1955 photo added via Al Ponte’s Time Machine-New York Facebook page

 Numerous views of midtown theatres, starting with the Embassy Newsreel, can be seen in this B&W film footage from December, 1929

 Saul Smaizys 1977 photo via Flickr.
 Image will enlarge in link.